shimisnow/utm-manager/doc/otherwise.md

 ## How to use

-#### Basic use case

-The message "source is not google" will be displayed in console when utm_source != google.
+The message `source is not google` will be displayed in console when utm_source != google.

 ```javascript
 utm.is( 'utm_source' )